hgld/utba/content/sub.md

 layout: subscribe
 ---

 Your membership will help us keep our meetings active, interesting and useful to new and experienced beekeepers.
-Membership will also allow you to attend certain workshops and participate in member-only online forums.
 Membership benefits include:

-* Full access to UTBA events and meetings
+* Full access to UTBA events, workshops and meetings
 * The opportunity to network and learn from other local beekeepers
-* Voting rights that will help shape the topics and events that we run each year
+* Voting rights to influence the topics and events that we run each year

 You can pay by credit card using the buttons below.
 Your membership will renew automatically.
 You can cancel your membership at any time by emailing treasurer@urbantorontobeekeepers.org